IPhone 13: Cameras

 The iPhone 13 and 13 Mini feature the same camera system with three cameras: one front-facing camera (12 MP f/2.2) and two back-facing cameras: a wide (12 MP f/1.6) and ultra-wide (12 MP f/2.4) camera.
 The back-facing cameras both contain larger sensors for more light-gathering, with new sensor shift optical image stabilization (OIS) on the main camera.
 The camera module on the back is arranged diagonally instead of vertically to engineer the larger sensors.

 The cameras use Apple's latest computational photography engine, called Smart HDR 4.
 Users can also choose from a range of photographic styles during capture, including rich contrast, vibrant, warm, and cool.
 Apple clarifies this is different from a filter because it works intelligently with the image processing algorithm during capture to apply local adjustments to an image and the effects will be baked into the photos, unlike filters which can be removed after applying.

 The camera app contains a new mode called Cinematic Mode, which allows users to rack focus between subjects and create (simulate) shallow depth of field using software algorithms.
 It is supported on wide and front-facing cameras in 1080p@30 fps.

 Charging

 The iPhone 13 and 13 Mini have Lightning fast charging at 20 Watts, and wireless charging via MagSafe at 15 W (iPhone 13) or 12 W (13 Mini), or via the Qi protocol at 7.5 W.

 Software

 iPhone 13 and iPhone 13 Mini were originally shipped with iOS 15 at launch.
 They are compatible with iOS 16, which was released on September 12, 2022. iOS 17, which was revealed at Apple's WWDC 2023 event, is compatible with the iPhone 13 and 13 Mini.
 The next-generation Qi2 wireless charging standard has been added to the iPhone 13 and iPhone 13 Mini with the update to iOS 17.2.
 They are compatible with iOS 18, which was released on September 16, 2024.

-These phones support the current public release of iOS, which is currently iOS 26.
+These phones support the current public release of iOS, which is currently iOS 26, which was released on September 15, 2025.